epogrebnyak/lamr/README.md

-On the web you have [freecodecamp](https://www.freecodecamp.org/) or another online course of your choice, but what if you wanted to study at command line? `lamr` is a tool you can try for this.
+On the web you have [freecodecamp](https://www.freecodecamp.org/) or another online course of your choice, but what if you wanted to study at command line where you can be highly productive. `lamr` is a tool you can try for this.

 ## Installation